dvshnt/showgrid--api/README.md

 To get a ticketing link for TicketFly venues, we need to first determine if the venue is a TicketFly venue.

-We could create a field in the venue's model to indicate this.
+We could create a field in the venue's model to indicate the ticketing provider for each venue.

 Conversely, we can just call TicketFly's API on demand and check if the venue is in the set of returned venues for a given area.

 TicketFly's API is straightforward as FUCK!
 You should read the .pdf I sent to get up to speed with it.
 Very easy.